 Prior Authorization - Approval in advance to get services or certain drugs that may or may not be on our formulary.
-Some in-network medical services are covered only if your doctor or other network provider gets "prior authorization" from our plan.
+Some in-network medical services are covered only if your doctor or other in-network provider gets "prior authorization" from our plan.
 Covered services that need prior authorization are marked in the Benefits Chart in Chapter 4.
-Some drugs are covered only if your doctor or other network provider gets "prior authorization" from us.
-Covered drugs that need prior authorization are marked in the formulary.
+Some drugs are covered only if your doctor or other in-network provider gets "prior authorization" from us.
+Covered drugs that need prior authorization are marked prior authorization are marked in the formulary.